SpikingNetwork/TrainSpikingNet.jl/README.md

 Edit `src/params.jl` to set your network size, connectivity, stimulus pattern, number of training loops, etc.

-Execute `julia src/init.jl <path-to-params.jl>` to randomly set the weights.
+Execute `julia src/init.jl <path-to-params.jl> [<path-to-xtargs.jld>]`
-These are stored in several `.jld` files.
+to randomly set the weights.
+If the full path to a JLD file containing xtargs is not specified as an additional argument, artificial target functions will be generated consisting of sinusoids.
+The results are stored in several `.jld` files.

 Execute `julia src/{cpu,gpu}/train.jl <path-to-params.jl` to iteratively
 update the weights with sequential presentations of the stimulus.